galaxyproject/galaxy_codex/docs/publications/BioHackrXiv/paper.md

 To create the domain-specific interactive tools table, Galaxy tool-wrapper suites are first parsed from across multiple GitHub repositories.
 In effect, the repositories monitored by the planemo-monitor [@citesAsAuthority:Bray2022.03.13.483965] are scraped using a custom script.
-The planemo-monitor is part of the Galaxy tool-update infrastructure, and keeps track of the most up-to-date tool development repositories.
+The planemo-monitor is part of the Galaxy tool-update infrastructure and keeps track of the most up-to-date tool development repositories.

 Metadata is extracted from each parsed tool-wrapper suite.
-This includes: wrapper suite ID, scientific category, Bioconda dependency, and a repository URL from bio.tools.
+This includes wrapper suite ID, scientific category, Bioconda dependency, and a repository URL from bio.tools.
 As a tool suite can be composed of multiple individual tools, the tool IDs for each tool are also extracted.
 The bio.tools reference is used to request metadata annotations via the bio.tools API, including bio.tools description and functionality annotation using EDAM ontology concepts [@usesDataFrom:black2021edam].
 The latest Conda package version is retrieved via the Bioconda API and compared to the Galaxy tool version to determine the tool’s update state (i.e. to update, or no update required).

-The Galaxy API is used to query if each tool is installed on one of the three usegalaxy.* Galaxy servers ([usegalaxy.eu](https://usegalaxy.eu/), [usegalaxy.org](https://usegalaxy.org/), [usegalaxy.org.au](https://usegalaxy.org.au/)).
+The Galaxy API is used to query if each tool is installed on one of the three UseGalaxy servers ([usegalaxy.eu](https://usegalaxy.eu/), [usegalaxy.org](https://usegalaxy.org/), [usegalaxy.org.au](https://usegalaxy.org.au/)).
 Furthermore, the tool usage statistics can be retrieved from an SQL query that needs to be executed by Galaxy administrators.
 The query used in the current implementation shows the overall tool usage as well as how many users executed a tool in the last 2 years on the European server ([usegalaxy.eu](https://usegalaxy.eu/)).

 The output of the pipeline is a table that combines Galaxy wrappers with their metadata.